IT band syndrome exercises

 What Is IT Band Syndrome?

-We can’t talk about safe exercises for IT band pain without briefly discussing the knee’s anatomy.
+We can’t discuss safe exercises for IT band pain without briefly exploring the knee’s anatomy.
 The iliotibial band is a flexible, fibrous tendon that runs along the outside of the leg from the top of the hip bone to the knee.
 If the IT band is too tense or tight, it may rub against the bone.
-That friction leads to IT band swelling, irritation, and pain that is usually felt just above the knee.
+That friction leads to IT band swelling, irritation, and pain usually felt just above the knee.

-Endurance sports and some anatomical traits are shown to increase the risk of ITBS.
-Bowed legs and muscle weakness in the hips, glutes, and abs are just a few conditions that increase the likelihood of IT band pain.
-The goal of exercise with IT band syndrome is to avoid the repetitive motions that trigger IT band inflammation while staying active and reaping all of the benefits that come with physical activity.
+Endurance sports and some anatomical traits increase the risk of ITBS.
+Bowed legs and muscle weakness in the hips, glutes, and abdominal muscles also increase the likelihood of IT band pain.
+The goal of exercise with IT band syndrome is to avoid the repetitive motions that trigger IT band inflammation while staying active and reaping all the benefits of physical activity.

 1. Begin in a standing position, gently resting one side of the body against a wall.